jalmx89/JGraphMath/README.md

 # JGraphMath
-Java Tools for Math with Graphs
+Simple Java tools for math with Graphs